Wolff Pack Family Collective

 Shopify collects your email and billing address for purchase.
 We use your email to send you the guide and to respond if you contact support.
 We never sell your data, and we don't add you to a marketing list without your explicit opt-in.

 We use Google Analytics 4 to understand which pages people visit and where the questionnaire could be smoother.
-No personally identifying information is shared with Google.
+We don't send Google your name, your email, or your questionnaire answers.
 See the privacy policy for the full list.

 No. The guide is educational only.
 It explains the programs that exist and how they typically apply, but it isn't a substitute for an employment attorney for your specific case.
 If your situation is contentious or unusual (active disputes with HR, unusual employer structures, etc.), consult a CA employment attorney.